jwhittaker/nwrsites/readme.md

 ## Introduction

-**Web scrapes public weather radio data and stores it in a JSON structure**
+**Webscrapes weather radio data and stores it in JSON**

-A backend data gathering tool for offline records of nationwide emergency weather radio station locations and frequencies.
-Without internet or phone access, this provides a third option for regional look-ups with raw JSONs of all weather stations in the US and territories.
-The purpose of the data gathering data is to create a structure that makes this public information easier to work with.
+A backend data gathering tool for offline records of emergency weather radio station locations and frequencies.
+Without internet or phone access, this provides an alternative for regional look-ups of weather stations in the USA and its territories.
+The data is gathered into an easier to parse JSON structure.

-The NOAA site gets scraped/crawled for a list of all NWR stations by county coverage and state location.
+The NOAA site is scraped for the list of all NWR stations by county coverage and their state.
 The results are stored locally in JSON format for offline backup.
 Items gathered:

 - List of weather radio stations by state
 - List of county coverage by state